mikepthomas/projects/_posts/minatures.md

 ## Children of Atom

+> Praise be to Atom!
+The `Children of Atom` are zealous devotees of Atom who deify radiation in all its forms.
+> They seek to gather and protect radioactive materials, weapons, and locations, spreading “The Glow” by any means necessary.
+> To them atomic obliteration is a goal, rather than a fate to be feared, a division of the body into innumerable new worlds, a gift from Atom himself.
+>
+> When they set upon the unfaithful masses that threaten their ways, the `Children of Atom` are driven forward by the blessing of “The Glow” and wield weapons that share its gifts with those that stand against them.
+> Growing in strength with every click of the Geiger counter, even as Atom weakens their foes.[^children-of-atom]

+[^children-of-atom]: [Modiphius Entertainment](https://www.modiphius.net) (2023).
+"Children of Atom Force List" _FOWW CAPITAL-1-008_, Version 7.0 page 1.

 ### Battle Mode Force List

 | Item                                    | Purchased | Digital                                               |     Downloaded     | Released   | Notes                 |